 Biennial Conference of the School of Abbasid Studies

-The next fifteenth conference will be held in 2022 at Oxford University, UK, from Tuesday July 12 till Sunday July 17.Read more
+The fifteenth conference was successfully held in 2022 at Oxford University, UK, from Tuesday July 12 till Sunday July 17.Read more

 Participation of the conferences is on invitation only.
 Read all about how and when the conferences are organized.Read more

 Journal of Abbasid Studies 8/2 – 2021